tonethar/IGME-330-Master/notes/web-audio-chapter-3.md

 ### II-B. Clipping and Metering

 11. Note that mixing sounds together or utilizing too much gain can cause the amplitude of the waves to become too large and *clipping* will result - see Figure 3.5.
 Also see the `checkClipping(buffer)` function for code that can detect clipping.
-Check out the clipping example here  (*no answer required*): https://webaudioapi.com/samples/metering/
+Check out the clipping example here  (view source to see the code, *no answer required*): https://webaudioapi.com/samples/metering/

 ### II-C. Dynamic Range